DFHack/dfhack/Readme.rst

 * ``anywhere``: Allows embarking anywhere (including sites, mountain-only biomes, and oceans).
 Use with caution.
 * ``nano``: An implementation of nano embark - allows resizing below 2x2 when enabled.
+* ``sand``: Displays an indicator when sand is present in the currently-selected area, similar to the default clay/stone indicators.

 misery
 ------